PeterZs/sketch-rod-gs/README.md

 ```

 ## Installation
-Our implementation is based on original 3D Gaussian Splatting by INRIA.
-Please also see their repository for Gaussian splatting setting up.<br><br>
+This repository is based on the original 3D Gaussian Splatting by INRIA.
-The repository contains submodules, thus please check it out with
+Since our implementation extends it with PySide6 viewer, pybind11 C++/CUDA modules, and other utilities,
+please also refer to the original 3DGS setup guide if you encounter environment-related issues.

+Clone this repository with submodules:
 ```
 # SSH
 git clone git@github.com:haato-w/sketch-rod-gs.git --recursive
 ```
 ```
-# SSH
+# HTTPS
 git clone
 https://github.com/haato-w/sketch-rod-gs.git --recursive
 ```